wearespindle/coastguard/README.md

 ### Change config

 Standard variables are set in the `docker-compose.yml`-file.\
-Secrets are kept in the file named `.env`, in which you need to change at least:
+Secrets are kept in the file named `base.env`, in which you need to change at least:

 * `SENTRY_SECRET_KEY`
 * `SENTRY_SERVER_EMAIL` (where emails send by Sentry will appear to originaly come from.)